If you are wondering how to teach gratitude to your kids, you’re in the right place!

 3. Teach your kids to say thank you

-While recognizing and feeling gratitude are important, it is still essential to teach our kids to express their gratitude as well.
+While recognizing and feeling gratitude is important, it’s still essential to teach our kids to express their gratitude as well.

-In a Parenting 101 article, Laura Kuehn, LCSW reminds us that even kids who are very young should be taught to express gratitude.
+In Parenting 101, Laura Kuehn, LCSW reminds us that even kids who are very young should be taught to express gratitude.

 With sign language!

-You can teach our kids that when they receive a special favor or recognition, they should look the giver in the eye, and reply with “thank you.”
+You can teach your kids that when they receive a special favor or recognition, they should look the giver in the eye, and reply with “thank you.”